 August 15, 2014

 Phone scams, in which criminals pose as IRS agents to attempt to get unsuspecting taxpayers to reveal personal financial information and open their financial records (and checkbooks) to them are nothing new.
-But such scammers are becoming more sophisticated and Smith & Howard wants you to be aware of the latest alert from the IRS, dated August 14, 2014.
+But such scammers are becoming more sophisticated and Smith and Howard wants you to be aware of the latest alert from the IRS, dated August 14, 2014.
 Below is the full text of the IRS email.
 If you have any questions or concerns about calls you may have received, please do not provide information to callers.
-Instead, call the IRS number(s) listed below as well as your Smith & Howard tax professional.
+Instead, call the IRS number(s) listed below as well as your Smith and Howard tax professional.

 From the IRS August 14, 2014:

 The IRS is again warning the public about phone scams that continue to claim victims all across the country.
 In these scams, thieves make unsolicited phone calls to their intended victims.
 Callers fraudulently claim to be from the IRS and demand immediate payment of taxes by a prepaid debit card or wire transfer.
 The callers are often hostile and abusive.